szelongq/tp/docs/UserGuide.md

   * For example, `find n/John Mike r/Manager` will return all employees with the role "Manager" and with the names John or Mike.
 * You can query employees who meet the specified condition for the number of leaves by entering `l/<LEAVES` (for less than LEAVES) or `l/>LEAVES` (for more than LEAVES)
   * For example, enter `find l/>5` to find all employees who still have more than 5 leaves remaining.
+* Input dates should be of the form YYYY-MM-DD.

 Examples:
 * `find n/John` returns `john` and `John Doe`
 * `find n/alex david l/<3` returns `Alex Yeoh`, `David Li` as long as they have less than 3 leaves left.<br>
   ![result for 'find alex david'](images/findAlexDavidResult.png)
+* `find d/2021-10-10 2021-10-11` returns all employees that have taken leaves on 10th and 11th October 2021.<br>

 ### Deleting an employee : `delete`